-As of January 2025, women’s rights in Wisconsin sit at a crossroads, shaped by a divided political climate and laws that leave key protections unresolved.
-The state has taken meaningful steps forward in women's health and voting fairness, even as ongoing fights over gender, education, and equity reveal deep political divides.
+As of March 2026, women’s rights in Wisconsin continue to sit at a crossroads, shaped by a divided political climate and laws that leave key protections unresolved.
+Recent legislative proposals around abortion policy, fetal personhood, and healthcare access highlight how unsettled the state’s legal landscape remains.
 Because key protections are not firmly codified in law, women’s rights here remain especially sensitive to court rulings, enforcement decisions, and upcoming elections—making progress uneven, but unmistakably active.

 Top 5 Things to Know